 The ringing phone reverberated through my quiet office.
-I reached across my desk lazily and picked up the receiver:
+Without taking my eyes off of the file I was reading, I reached across my desk and picked up the receiver:

 “Expectant Heart Pregnancy Resource Center, this is Mary K. How can I help you?”

 “It’s Emma…I…I lost the baby,” my sweet client said, dissolving into tears.